JasonPollman/Dist.io/ReadMe.md

 # Dist.io
 ------
-**Distributed programming paradigms for forked node processes.**
+**Distributed programming paradigms for forked node.js processes.**
-An abstraction around distributed, message passing programming and its complex patterns.
-Makes inter-process communication simple.
+Dist.io is an abstraction around distributed, message passing programming and its complex patterns.
+It makes inter-process communication simple.

 > It's like async for forked node processes!